 Step 3: Glue the Rolls to the Board

-Hot glue the paper tube halves to the board evenly spaced and ragged-side down.
+Hot glue the paper tube halves to the board.
+Make sure they're evenly spaced and ragged-side down.

 Step 4: Add Paint

 The easiest way to paint this project is to spray paint outdoors and then touch up with acrylic.